-For sub-funds with "Sustainable" in their name, the asset manager's investment activity is focused on reducing the CO_2e intensity of investments within the meaning of Article 9(3) of Regulation (EU) 2019/2088.
+For sub-funds with "Sustainable" in their name, the Portfolio Manager's investment activity is focused on reducing the CO2e intensity of investments within the meaning of Article 9(3) of Regulation (EU) 2019/2088.

-In addition, the asset manager uses its analysis to focus on securities which, according to its assessment, are expected to make a positive contribution to the fulfilment of the UN Sustainable Development Goals (SDGs) and qualify as sustainable investments within the meaning of Article 9 (2) of Regulation (EU) 2019/2088.
+In addition, the Portfolio Manager uses its analysis to focus on securities which, according to its assessment, are expected to make a positive contribution to the fulfilment of the UN Sustainable Development Goals (SDGs) and qualify as sustainable investments within the meaning of Article 9 (2) of Regulation (EU) 2019/2088.
 A positive impact on the SGDs means that, for example, a company is offering products and/or services that contribute to the achievement of the 17 SGDs.

-In addition, the objective of the asset manager is to invest only in securities that it considers to be above-average with regards to sustainable business criteria "ESG", criteria).
+In addition, the objective of the Portfolio Manager is to invest only in securities that it considers to be above-average with regards to sustainable business criteria (ESG criteria: environmental, social and governance).